mvaisakh/development/7_hardware-compatibility/7_5_cameras.md

 typically used to image the user, such as for video conferencing and similar applications.

-If a device implementation includes at least one camera, it SHOULD be possible for an application to simultaneously allocate 3 bitmaps equal to the size of the images produced by the largest-resolution camera sensor on the device.
+If a device implementation includes at least one camera, it MUST be possible for an application to simultaneously allocate 3 RGBA_8888 bitmaps equal to the size of the images produced by the largest-resolution camera sensor on the device, while camera is open for the purpose of basic preview and still capture.

 ### 7.5.1\.
 Rear-Facing Camera